tomaszkiewicz/obsidian-database-plugin/README.md

 If you have both `include` statement as well as inline parameters, the merging process happens first by evaluating list of `include` and then inline parameters, so they take precedence over `include` - this way you can override some settings, if needed.

+## settings

+### Global ignore filter

+This setting allow you to set a list of regexpes that will be applied to all your tables.

+It's especially useful e.g. if you're using Folder Note plugin which generates `index.md` file in the folder.

 ## Known issues

 - doesn't support inline adding of new files/records yet